 Regular rule updates: Keep your security rules up to date to protect against emerging threats.

-Log Analysis: Periodically review and analyze AWS WAF logs to gain insights into your application's traffic and improve security rules.
+Log analysis: Periodically review and analyze AWS WAF logs to gain insights into your application's traffic and improve security rules.

-Leverage Integration: Make full use of AWS WAF's integration with other AWS services, such as AWS CloudFront, for global content delivery and protection.
+Leverage integration: Make full use of AWS WAF's integration with other AWS services, such as AWS CloudFront, for global content delivery and protection.

-Getting Started with AWS WAF
+Getting started with AWS WAF

 To get started with AWS WAF, you can use the AWS Management Console or command-line tools to configure rules, conditions, and actions for your web application67.